klevu/jsv2-early-adopters/README.md

 ## Changelog

+**30th September 2019**

+Updated tutorial structure to separate out 'getting-started' for each framework, components and modules for a more guided on-boarding process.

 **13th September 2019**

-Added tutorial for [getting started with any other framework](/getting-started/1-hello-world/custom), using static HTML, JS and CSS to integrate Klevu JSv2 with just a few lines of code.
+Added tutorial for [getting started with any other framework](/getting-started/1-hello-world/custom), using static HTML, JS and CSS to integrate Klevu JS Library with just a few lines of code.

 **12th September 2019**